xin-xia/xin-xia.github.io/index.md

 {% include image.html url="images/Xin.jpg" caption="" width="250px"   align="right" %}

-I am  an ARC DECRA Fellow and a lecturer (equivalent to U.S. assistant professor) at the Faculty of Information Technology, Monash University, Australia.
-Prior to joining Monash University, I was a post-doctoral research fellow in the software practices lab at the University of British Columbia in Canada,  with a specialization in software analytics and mining software repositories.
+I am the Director of the Software Engineering Application Technology Lab at Huawei, China.
+Prior to joining Huawei, I was  an ARC DECRA Fellow and a lecturer (equivalent to U.S. assistant professor) at the Faculty of Information Technology, Monash University, Australia from 2018 to 2021.
+From 2016 to 2017, I was a post-doctoral research fellow in the software practices lab at the University of British Columbia in Canada,  with a specialization in software analytics and mining software repositories.
 My advisors are Prof. [Gail C. Murphy] and Prof. [Reid Holmes].
 From 2014 to 2017, I was a research assistant professor at College of Computer Science and Technology, Zhejiang University, China.

 I got my Ph.D degree in June 2014 from College of Computer Science and Technology,  Zhejiang University, China.
 I was very fortunate to work under the supervision of  Prof. Xiaohu Yang  and Prof. Jianling Sun.
 From July, 2012 to January,2014, I was a visiting student of Prof. [David Lo] in Singapore Management Universiy.